Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Abstract

 \section{Abstract}

-Zeroth-order methods powerful optimization tools for solving many machine learning problems because it only need function values (not gradient) in the optimization.
+Zeroth-order (a.k.a, derivative-free) methods are a class of effective optimization methods for solving complex machine learning problems, where gradients of the objective functions are not available or computationally prohibitive.
 Recently, although many zeroth-order methods have been developed, these approaches still have two main drawbacks: 1) high function query complexity; 2) not being well suitable for solving the problems with complex penalties and constraints.
 To address these challenging drawbacks, in this paper, we propose a class of faster zeroth-order stochastic alternating direction method of multipliers (ADMM) methods (ZO-SPIDER-ADMM) to solve the nonconvex finite-sum problems with multiple nonsmooth penalties.
-Moreover, we prove that the ZO-SPIDER-ADMM methods can achieve a lower function query complexity of $O(nd+dn^{\frac{1}{2}}\epsilon^{-1})$ for finding an $\epsilon$-stationary point, which improves the existing best nonconvex zeroth-order ADMM methods by a factor of $O(d^{\frac{1}{3}}n^{\frac{1}{6}})$, where $n$ and $d$ denote the sample size and dimension of data, respectively.
+Moreover, we prove that the ZO-SPIDER-ADMM methods can achieve a lower function query complexity of $O(nd+dn^{\frac{1}{2}}\epsilon^{-1})$ for finding an $\epsilon$-stationary point, which improves the existing best nonconvex zeroth-order ADMM methods by a factor of $O(d^{\frac{1}{3}}n^{\frac{1}{6}})$, where $n$ and $d$ denote the sample size and data dimension, respectively.
 At the same time, we propose a class of faster zeroth-order online ADMM methods (ZOO-ADMM+) to solve the nonconvex online problems with multiple nonsmooth penalties.
-We also prove that the proposed ZOO-ADMM+ methods can achieve a lower function query complexity of $O(d\epsilon^{-\frac{3}{2}})$, which improves the existing best result by a factor of $O(\epsilon^{-\frac{1}{2}})$.
+We also prove that the proposed ZOO-ADMM+ methods achieve a lower function query complexity of $O(d\epsilon^{-\frac{3}{2}})$, which improves the existing best result by a factor of $O(\epsilon^{-\frac{1}{2}})$.
 Extensive experimental results on the structure adversarial attack on black-box deep neural networks demonstrate the efficiency of our new algorithms.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{